 Online shopping has made purchasing a lot easier — one click and your item is headed toward your door, sometimes on the very same day — but returning unwanted items has remained as inconvenient as ever.

-But that might be changing, too.
-This week, online retail giant Amazon started accepting in-person returns at select Kohl’s outlets as part of an overall marketing partnership with the national brick-and-mortar department store chain.
-For the launch, a dozen Kohl’s locations in Chicago and Southern California will be accepting Amazon returns, and there are plans to soon expand the program to 72 additional Kohl’s outlets.
+But as the post-Christmas return flurry gets underway at stores across the country, that might be changing, too.
+Recently, online retail giant Amazon started accepting in-person returns at select Kohl’s outlets as part of an overall marketing partnership with the national brick-and-mortar department store chain.
+For the launch, a dozen Kohl’s locations in Chicago and Southern California will be accepting Amazon returns, and there are plans to soon expand the program to additional Kohl’s outlets.

 The process is simple — just drop off your items at Kohl’s, and store employees will package and mail them back to Amazon for free.
 Your account will be credited upon the return.
-It matches the returns system Amazon put in place last month at all Whole Foods locations after it finalized its purchase of the supermarket chain last month.
+It matches the returns system Amazon put in place at all Whole Foods locations after it finalized its purchase of the supermarket chain earlier this year.
 That’s right — hundreds of Whole Foods stores now also accept Amazon returns, handling packaging and shipping at no charge.

 With studies showing that about half of all U.S. consumers still prefer to make returns at an actual physical location, even as more and more people do their shopping online, Amazon isn’t the only company trying to streamline the give-back process.
 Wal-Mart recently announced that its latest mobile app update includes a new system that will make it possible to return items in-store in as little as 30 seconds.